Programming & Data Processing

 // Result: "****-****-****-3456"

-Regex is powerful but not always the best tool:
+Regex is great, but it's not the right tool for everything:

-• Parsing HTML/XML: Use a proper parser (DOM, BeautifulSoup, Cheerio)
+• Parsing HTML/XML: Use a real parser (DOM, BeautifulSoup, Cheerio)

-• Parsing JSON: Use JSON.parse() or your language's JSON library
+• Parsing JSON: Use JSON.parse() or whatever JSON library your language provides

-• Complex nested structures: Regex can't handle recursive patterns reliably
+• Deeply nested structures: Regex can't handle recursion well

 ❌ Don't parse HTML with regex: